Lal Bahadur Shastri: Early years (1904–1920)

-Shastri was born on 2 October 1904 at the home of his maternal grandparents in a Kayastha family.
-Shastri's paternal ancestors had been in the of the zamindar of Ramnagar near Banaras, and Shastri lived there for the first year of his life.
-Shastri's father, Sharada Prasad Srivastava, was a school teacher who later became a clerk in the revenue office at Allahabad, while his mother, Ramdulari Devi, was the daughter of Munshi Hazari Lal, the headmaster and English teacher at a railway school in Mughalsarai.
+Shastri was born on 2 October 1904 at the home of his maternal grandparents.
+Shastri's paternal ancestors were in the service of the zamindar of Ramnagar in Banaras, and Shastri lived there for the first year of his life.
+Shastri's father, Sharad Prasad Srivastava, was a school teacher who later became a clerk in the revenue office at Prayagraj, while his mother, Ramdulari Devi, was the daughter of Munshi Hazari Lal, the headmaster and English teacher at a railway school in Mughalsarai.
 Shastri was the second child and eldest son of his parents; he had an elder sister, Kailashi Devi (b.
 1900).

-In April 1906, when Shastri was hardly 18 months old, his father, who had only recently been promoted to the post of deputy tahsildar, died in an epidemic of bubonic plague.
+In April 1905, when Shastri was hardly 18 months old, his father, who had recently been promoted to the post of deputy tehsildar, died in an epidemic of bubonic plague.
 Ramdulari Devi, then only 23 years old and pregnant with her third child, took her two children and moved from Ramnagar to her father's house in Mughalsarai and settled there for good.
 She gave birth to a daughter, Sundari Devi, in July 1906.
 Thus, Shastri and his sisters grew up in the household of his maternal grandfather, Hazari Lalji.
 However, Hazari Lalji himself died from a stroke in mid-1908.
 Thereafter, the family was looked after by his brother (Shastri's great-uncle) Darbari Lal, who was the head clerk in the opium regulation department at Ghazipur, and later by his son (Ramdulari Devi's cousin) Bindeshwari Prasad, a school teacher in Mughalsarai.

-This situation was perfectly in tune with the milieu of the times, where the Indian Joint family system was a thriving reality; the sense of family relationship and responsibility it fostered was the primary social security of the time.
-Nor should be surmised from these circumstances that Shastri grew up in an under-privileged manner, or that his education and comforts were compromised in any manner.
+This situation was standard for the time, where the Indian joint family system was a thriving reality; the sense of family relationship and responsibility it fostered was the primary social security of the time.
+Nor should it be surmised from these circumstances that Shastri grew up in an under-privileged manner, or that his education and comforts were compromised.
 On the contrary, since he was a rank student, he received a better education than some of his cousins.
-Then as now, education was highly prized in Kayastha families, and Bindeshwari Prasad, on the limited salary of a school teacher, with many dependents, nevertheless managed to give a good education to all the children in his care.
+Bindeshwari Prasad, on the limited salary of a school teacher, with many dependents, nevertheless managed to give a good education to all the children in his care.

 In 1917, Bindeshwari Prasad was transferred to Varanasi, and the entire family moved there, including Ramdulari Devi and her three children.
 In Varanasi, Shastri joining the seventh standard at Harish Chandra High School.
-At this time, he decided to drop his caste-derived surname of "Srivastava" (which is a traditional surname for a sub-caste of Kayastha families).